topcoder-platform/Topbot/docs/DeploymentGuide.md

 4. In the `Topbot` directory run `serverless offline` to start the Serverless API gateway on port 3000.
 The gateway runs the lambda functions on demand.

+5. You should see that the SNS topics, `tc-slack-events` and `tc-slack-interactive` are created.
+You can verify this using the aws cli, `aws --endpoint-url=http://localhost:4575 sns list-topics`

-5. Expose the server using `ngrok`.
+6. Expose the server using `ngrok`.
 Run `ngrok http 3000`.
 You will obtain a url like `https://bba62ba4.ngrok.io`.
 Note down this value.
 I will refer to it as `NGROK_URL`.

 **NOTE on ngrok**